node-red/node-red.github.io/docs/creating-nodes/node-js.md

 {% endhighlight %}

 The `warn` and `error` messages also get sent to the flow editor debug tab.

-#### Handling errors

-If the node encounters an error that should halt the current flow, it should log the event with the `this.error` function.

-If the error is one that a user of the node may want to handle for themselves, the function should be called with the original message (or an empty message if this is an Input node) as the second argument:

-{% highlight javascript %}
-node.error("hit an error", msg);
-{% endhighlight %}

-This will trigger any Catch nodes present on the same tab.

 ### Setting status